 How should I format my essays and analytical outlines?

 Please use 14 point, that’s right, 14 point font, on 8 1/2" by 11" paper, with one-inch margins all around.
 Please do insert page numbers at the bottoms of the pages.
 Print on only one side of the paper.
 For essays, single-space within paragraphs, but double-space between paragraphs – just like in this FAQ.
 For analytical outlines, do the same.
 Analytical outlines should be ten to twenty pages in length.
-Unless I specify a different length, write no more than 1800 words (4 full pages), and graduate essays should be 7000-11,000 words (16-24 pages).
+Unless I specify a different length, undergraduate essays should be no more than 1800 words (4 full pages), and graduate essays should be 7000-11,000 words (16-24 pages).
 Requirements for law students taking the course as a Law Writing Seminar may differ, because they must meet the Law School's requrements (currently the equivalent of 30-50 doublespaced 12-point pages -- but please use my formatting).

 Staple your sheets together.
 Do not use clips or binders.
 Do not make a cover page; at the top of the regular first page, put your name, course number, exam number, and problem number.
 These requirements accomplish three purposes: